Annie McCarrick murder: Man (60s) arrested and Garda search operation under way

-A man has been arrested in connection with the disappearance and murder of Annie McCarrick 32 years ago.
+A man has been arrested in connection with the disappearance and murder of Annie McCarrick who disappeared while living in south Dublin in 1993.
+The detention of the man in his 60s is the first arrest ever made in the inquiry.

 Ms McCarrick (26), a young American woman who was living in Ireland at the time, went missing on March 26th, 1993.

-The male aged in his 60s is being detained under the provisions of Section 4 of the Criminal Justice Act 1984 at a Garda station in Dublin.
+The man is being detained under the provisions of Section 4 of the Criminal Justice Act 1984 at a Garda station in Dublin.
 He can be questioned for up to 24 hours.

-He is the first person to be arrested in relation to the murder of Ms McCarrick.

 Annie McCarrick murder: Man (60s) arrested and Garda search operation under way